ANGELCJR/Project-3/README.md

 # Project Name
 filmZone
 ## Project Summary
-A application that stores and saves a users favorite movies and tv shows they enjoy
+A application that lets users browse movies and saves a users favorite movies and tv shows they enjoy.
+Users can add their birthday and email address.
 ## Developers
 1. Angel Castillo JR
 ## Installation Instructions